Here's What's Eating Your Garden: 13 Common Leaf-Eating Garden Pests

 2. Sawfly "Caterpillars"

-Sawfly larvae look and act a lot like caterpillars—in fact, to many gardeners, the difference is academic, since the damage they do is comparable.
+Sawfly larvae look and act a lot like caterpillars—in fact, to many gardeners, the difference is academic, since the damage they do to leaves is comparable.
 But it's worth knowing that these garden pests don't grow up to be butterflies or moths.
 Instead they become a stingless little wasp called a "sawfly."
 They are in the insect order Hymenoptera, along with bees, ants, and stinging wasps.
 They do not form a nest but live as solitary individuals.

 Most people never notice the adult sawfly, but if you have sharp eyes and know what to look for, you will see them flying around the affected plants; this is a good way to diagnose the infestation.
 The larvae are different from caterpillars in that they do not grasp with their hind legs, but instead curl them up, often over their heads, forming an "S" shape.